AP PHOTOS: Eyes of Ukraine refugees reflect war and welcome - NewsBreak

 The United Nations’ refugee agency says more than 5 million people have left Ukraine since Russian troops invaded the country almost eight weeks ago.

 The Geneva-based office of the U.N.
-High Commissioner for Refugees said Wednesday that data from official border crossing points put the number of war refugees at 5.03 million.
+High Commissioner for Refugees said Wednesday that data from official border crossing points showed the number of war refugees had passed 5.03 million.
 About half of the total are believed to be children.

 "Many would do anything, and some even risk going back, to see their loved ones," High Commissioner for Refugees Filippo Grandi tweeted.
 “But every new attack shatters their hopes.
 Only an end to the war can pave the way for rebuilding their lives.”